Do What U Like

 "Do What U Like" is the debut single by English boy band Take That.
 It was released on 22 July 1991 as the lead single from their debut studio album, Take That & Party (1992).

 Background

 The song was written by Gary Barlow and Ray Hedges, and it was produced by Hedges with additional production by Graham Stack.
-"Do What U Like" was released on 15 July 1991 as the lead single from Take That's debut album Take That & Party (1992).
-The single was released on then-manager Nigel Martin-Smith's record label Dance U.K. and distributed by BMG (to which, through RCA Records division, later signed).
-The song was the only single not to be included on the band's second greatest hits compilation, Never Forget – The Ultimate Collection (2005).
+"Do What U Like" was released on 22 July 1991 as the lead single from Take That's debut album, Take That & Party (1992).
+The single was released on then-manager Nigel Martin-Smith's record label Dance UK and distributed by BMG (to which, through RCA Records division, later signed).
+This was the only single not to be included on the band's second greatest hits compilation, Never Forget – The Ultimate Collection (2005).

+Release

-Originally released only on 7" and 12" vinyl records and as cassette single, it received a CD single reissue in 1992, from their at-time home label RCA Records, only in Australia.
+Originally released only on 7-inch and 12-inch vinyl records and as cassette single, it received a CD single reissue in 1992, from their at-time home label RCA Records, only in Australia.